websemantics/builder-extension/README.md

 #### Step by Step Usage:

-The following example is also avilable here, [builder-blog-example](https://github.com/websemantics/builder-blog-example),
+The following example is also available here, [builder-blog-example](https://github.com/websemantics/builder-blog-example),

 1- Create a new Pyro project and install @ folder `builder-blog-example`